intersystems-community/cache-tort-git/README.md

 ###Global's structure
 Data used by Caché-Git is stored in global which name is defined by Storage parameter of %SourceControl.Git.Utils class.
 Its value by default — ^Git.
 Options (path to tortoiseproc.exe and temp folder) are stored in %SYS namespace in nodes ^Git("%gitBinPath") and ^Git("%defaultTemp").
+In each namespace we also store path to temp folder for this namespace that can override default path.
+Global ref is ^Git("settings","namespaceTemp")

-In ^Git(“items”) node namespace elements are stored that traced by Caché-Git.
+In ^Git("items") node namespace elements are stored that traced by Caché-Git.

-In ^Git(“TSH”) node timestamps of last synchronization for each routine are stored.
+In ^Git("TSH") node timestamps of last synchronization for each routine are stored.